ybgskr12/Reforestation/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## Slept like a log last night … woke up in the fireplace.